TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 "And yet you kept at it," she said, and it wasn't quite a question.

 "Some ideas just don't let you go."
 He glanced back up at the lambda sculpture.
 "This one has roots going all the way back to Church.
 The idea that transformation can happen without destruction.
 That we can have both the new and the old simultaneously.
-That the past doesn't have to be overwritten to create the future."
+That the past doesn't have to be overwritten to create the future.
+That accretion is often the best way forward."

 Elena's expression had lost its edge of mockery, replaced by something harder to read.
 She looked up at the sculpture too, rainwater still dripping from her hoodie.